maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_2.md

 src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

+In the previous blog post ["Complexity vs. Explainability"](https://www.explorium.ai/complexity-vs-explainability/), we highlighted the tradeoff between increasing the model's complexity and loosing explainability.
+In this article, we will continue our discussion and see how to make models interpretable and explainable.

 Machine Learning interpretability and explainability are becoming essential in solutions we build nowadays.
 In fields such as health care or banking, there exists legal restrictions that interpretability and explainability could help overcome.
 In solutions that support a human decision, it is essential to build a trust relationship and explain the outcome of an algorithm.
 The whole idea behind interpretable and explainable ML is to avoid the black box effect.

 Christop Molnar has recently publshed an excellent book on this topic : [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/).